sschw/Quizling/README.md

 # Quizling
 Just a small quiz programm.
 Using smarty, jquery, tweenjs, easeljs, soundjs, jqgrid, jqueryui, idiorm and the google tts api.

+## How to setup QUIZling
+Before you can use QUIZling you have to modify the basepath in the config file (config/config.conf), the basepath in the htaccess file and the db connection data in the DBController file (lib/database/DBController.php).

+## How to setup database for QUIZling
+Create the Database quiz and run the SQL Scripts from lib/database/init.sql.

+## Login
+After setting up the database, your quiz is ready to start.
+Just Login into the admin panel with username/password: root/root

+### Note:
+This project is finished but isn't bug free.
+Also the quiz tries to connect to the google tts api to get the sound files.
+To perform this the application tries to open a connection to the api but on most free providers this feature is blocked.